If you have a question on the Rules, or would like clarification on a disputed point, please use the Contact Us page to

 A. Normally, if the ball or the player's stance is in or touching an Abnormal Ground Condition, relief would be granted (even if the ball is off the ground).
 However, the issue here is with the Local Rule.
 It's another case of a club wanting to appease members by making the game a little easier with an unauthorised Local Rule (see Hit & Myths section for other examples).

 Bare ground is part of the game - it is not an Abnormal Ground Condition.
 Clubs have strict parameters around the Local Rules that can be introduced and anything outside of those parameters must be authorised by the Ruling body (ie. R&A or USGA).
 Those Ruling bodies will never accept a Local Rule granting relief from all bare ground.

 Sometimes there are specific areas of bare ground caused by machinery, and even some around areas of newly laid turf - but such areas should be defined with white paint so Rule 16.1 can be applied.

 Should a club choose to introduce such a Local Rule, a decision on a dispute such as yours can never be made outside of the Club as it would be rejected by any higher authority under the last paragraph of Rule 34-3.
 The club must decide the outcome of the dispute internally as only they know the true intention of the Local Rule (in your case is it for a ball directly on bare ground, or a ball in an area of bare ground).

 The Referee's Association is available to help clubs with wording and advice on Local Rules that will ensure the game is played within the same rules by everyone.

 Q. After playing 15 holes in a club competition, Player A is asked by the Fellow Competitors in his group to drop back and play with the group behind.
-The other players feel his inferior skill level is affecting the concentration of Player B who has the opportunity to break the course record.
-Player A obliges.
-Is there a breach of the Rules and if so by whom?
+The other players felt his inferior skill level was affecting the concentration of Player B who had the opportunity to break the course record.
+Player A obliged.
+Was there a breach of the Rules and if so by whom?